Generic Name: romidepsin (ROE-mi-DEP-sin)

 - Nausea, vomiting, and loss of appetite are common with romidepsin.
 Ask your doctor or pharmacist for ways to decrease these effects if they occur.

 - If vomiting or diarrhea occurs, you will need to take care not to become dehydrated.
 Contact your doctor for instructions.

 - Romidepsin may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Romidepsin may lower the ability of your body to fight infection.
+Serious and sometimes fatal infections have happened with romidepsin.
 Infections can occur during treatment and within 30 days after treatment has stopped.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - A serious and possibly fatal condition called tumor lysis syndrome (TLS) has occurred infrequently in certain patients taking romidepsin.
 Contact your doctor right away if you develop symptoms such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.

 - Diabetes patients - Romidepsin may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.